cloudlinux/securechain-java/details/integration_guide.md

     </repository>
 </repositories>
 ```
-An example of maven project your can find
+An example of maven project you can find
 [here](../examples/maven).
 Do not forget to set the enviromnet variables.
 #### Gradle